EXCITING ♣ INCREDIBLE ♣ AWESOME!!!

 While many of these areas are still a work in progress, Strube outlined the general requirements of each condition, and the progress made towards meeting/exceeding each condition.

-Calling all Members, Alumni & Supporters!
+Calling all Alumni, Staff & Supporters!

 The repertoire for the parade will consist of “Garry Owen” and “Stars and Stripes”.
 PDF Copies of these songs can be downloaded in advance via the links below: